Ten Audition Secrets from a Director

 You knew this subject was coming, didn’t you?
 It only seems natural to speak about how I make decisions about casting someone in a play.
+These ten audition secrets from a director are experiences I’ve observed.

 Remember, these are only my opinions.
 Someone else will have a different viewpoint, obviously.